-- 13.1.2.3 Stacks of packages shall be placed in direct contact with the horizontal loading surfaces and vertical surfaces except in the following cases. - a) When the vertical surface is the inner surface of a door, the stacks shall be loaded as follows: - if there is a marked load limit line, the packages shall be loaded up to that line [see figure 10 a)]; - if there is no load limit line but a natural load limit, the packages shall be loaded up to that limit [see figure 10b)];
+- 13.1.2.3 Stacks of packages shall be placed in direct contact with the horizontal loading surfaces and vertical surfaces except in the following cases. - a) When the vertical surface is the inner surface of a door, the stacks shall be loaded as follows:

-NOTE 5 Internal doors, edges of shelves, baskets or flaps are considered natural load limits.

-- if the manufacturer claims the whole volume of the compartment as storage volume, the packages shall be loaded to within 15 mm from the inner vertical surface of the door or any projection from the door; in that case, packages may overhang the front edge of any shelf [see figures 10 c) and 10 d)]. - b) When the intersection of a horizontal loading surface and a vertical surface is radiused, the bottom package of any stack shall be placed in direct contact with the horizontal loading surface, and the remainder of the stacks shall project beyond the bottom package so as to be in contact with the vertical surface [see figures 10e) to 10 h)]. - 13.1.2.4 If a subdivision is provided specifically for making and storing ice and is not removable without the use of tools, the ice trays shall be filled with water, the contents frozen and placed in position before the compartment is loaded with test packages;

-otherwise, the ice trays and the subdivisions shall be removed and the whole compartment loaded with packages.

-13.1.2.5 Free air spaces of 15 mm minimum (calculated from the nominal dimensions of the test packages), as far as possible equal, shall be left between adjacent stacks of test packages.
+- if there is a marked load limit line, the packages shall be loaded up to that line [see figure 11 a)]; - if there is no load limit line but a natural load limit, the packages shall be loaded up to that limit [see figures 11b) and 11g); - NOTE 5 Internal doors, edges of shelves, baskets or flaps are considered natural load limits. - if the manufacturer claims the whole volume of the compartment as storage volume, even if there is a natural load limit, the packages shall be loaded to within 15 mm from the inner vertical surface of the door or any projection from the door; in that case, packages may overhang the front edge of any shelf [see figures 11 c) and 11 d)]. - b) When the intersection of a horizontal loading surface and a vertical surface is radiused, the bottom package of any stack shall be placed in direct contact with the horizontal loading surface, and the remainder of the stacks shall project beyond the bottom package so as to be in contact with the vertical surface [see figures 11 e), 11 f) and 11 h)]. - 13.1.2.4 If a subdivision is provided specifically for making and storing ice and is not removable without the use of tools, the ice trays shall be filled with water, the contents frozen and placed in position before the compartment is loaded with test packages; otherwise, the ice trays and the subdivisions shall be removed and the whole compartment loaded with packages. - 13.1.2.5 Free air spaces of 15 mm minimum (calculated from the nominal dimensions of the test packages), as far as possible equal, shall be left between adjacent stacks of test packages.

-The use of spacers to maintain free air spaces between stacks of test packages is permissible provided that the spacers are of the smallest possible cross-section and of the lowest possible thermal conductivity and are placed in such a way that they do not significantly interfere with normal air circulation.
+The use of spacers to maintain free air spaces between stacks of test packages is permissible provided that the spacers are of the smallest possible crosssection and of the lowest possible thermal conductivity and are placed in such a way that they do not significantly interfere with normal air circulation.

-13.1.2.6 "M" packages shall be placed where the highest temperatures are expected (for examples, see figure 11).
-These places may be different for the storage temperatures, energy consumption and temperature rise tests.
+13.1.2.6 "M" packages shall be placed where the highest temperatures are expected.
+These places may be different for the storage temperatures, energy-consumption and temperature rise tests.